StanleyRoberts/AbyssImpact/README.md

 - Install [VS Code](https://code.visualstudio.com/download), [Git](https://git-scm.com/downloads), [Node.js](https://nodejs.org/en/) and [Angular CLI](https://angular.io/cli)

+- In an (elevated) powershell run the command: ``` Set-ExecutionPolicy -ExecutionPolicy Unrestricted ```

 - Install the extension 'GitHub Pull Requests and Issues' for VS Code

+- In a terminal (powershell or VS Code) run the command ``` git config --global user.name "John Doe" ``` and the command ``` git config --global user.email johndoe@example.com ``` replacing 'John Doe' with your name/email

-- Connect VS Code to your GitHub account and create a new branch from main.
+- Connect VS Code to your GitHub account

+- Clone a repository from GitHub (using the url StanleyRoberts/AbyssImpact).
+Now you have checked out main, from this create and publish a new branch for you to work in.

 - Start coding! :)

+ **ONLY** commit and push changes to your own branch.
+ Create a pull request if you want those changes merged to main.

 &nbsp;